pas-audio-server/pas-core/README.md

 ## What is pas?

-pas is an audio server capable of sending multiple **concurrent analog** stereo feeds to some (as yet undetermined maximum) number of outboard DACs.
+pas is an audio server capable of sending multiple **concurrent analog or digital** stereo feeds to some (as yet undetermined maximum) number of outboard DACs.
 Each DAC drives a separate audio zone in a multi-zone or multi-room installation.

 A key feature of pas is that it is quite light weight, capable of running multiple concurrent streams even from a $50 ARM-based dev-board.
-See directly below for information about the sbc pas being being developed on.
+See directly below for information about the microscopic computer pas being being developed on.

-**To repeat: pas does not stream digital data.
-It (via DACs) emits analog audio for injection into a means of analog audio distribution.**

 Some information about pas:
 - pas is Linux based.
 - pas is heavily multithreaded and likes multicore machines.
 - pas is written to be headless.
 UI's are provided via ssh or other means such as a web server.
-- audio is emitted using <a href="https://www.freedesktop.org/wiki/Software/PulseAudio/">pulseaudio</a> via USB DACs.
+- audio is emitted using <a href="https://www.freedesktop.org/wiki/Software/PulseAudio/">pulseaudio</a> via USB ports.
 - audio is decoded using <a href="https://ffmpeg.org/">ffmpeg</a> so pas supports those formats supported by ffmpeg.
 - data is maintained using <a href="https://www.mysql.com/">MySQL</a>.
 - pas *may* expose a MPD-compatible interface as the pas API is quite robust.